Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The goal is progression.

-Whenever possible, the opening should create:
+Whenever possible, the opening should introduce:

 - an activity
 - a decision